emanuel-hogberg/textr/README.md

 new line after x occurences of y remove blanks

+Jira button gives a few shortcuts to jira commands.
+Use to easily make a list of attachments, images (with or without thumbnails) or links. mark text in bold/italics using a rich text editor.

 Batch edit mode matches a search phrase against each line and performs changes.
 For example this list: select hello, person from friends select hello, person from enemies